-My main interest ... was learning.
+"My main interest ... was learning.
 I was trying to find an algorithm for the discovery of the 'best' grammar for a given set of acceptable sentences.
-One of the things I sought was: Given a set of positive cases of acceptable sentences and several grammars, any of which is able to generate all of the sentences, what goodness of fit criterion should be used?
+One of the things I sought was: given a set of positive cases of acceptable sentences and several grammars, any of which is able to generate all of the sentences, what goodness of fit criterion should be used?"
+[67, p.
+77].

-Then he provides a preliminary answer (ibid.):
+Then he provides a preliminary answer:

-It is clear that the 'ad-hoc grammar,' that lists all of the sentences in the corpus, fits perfectly.
+"It is clear that the 'ad-hoc grammar,' that lists all of the sentences in the corpus, fits perfectly.
 The 'promiscuous grammar' that accepts any conceivable sentence, also fits perfectly.
 The first grammar has a long description; the second has a short description.
-It seemed that some grammar half-way between these, was 'correct' but what criterion should be used?
+It seemed that some grammar half-way between these, was 'correct' but what criterion should be used?" (ibid.).

-After some detailed discussion, Solomonoff provides an informal summary of a key idea [8, p.
-79]:
+After some detailed discussion, Solomonoff provides an informal summary of a key idea:

-At first, most of my evidence for the validity of algorithmic probability was very informal:...
-It corresponded to (and defined more exactly) the idea of Occam's razor-that 'simple' hypotheses are more likely to be correct.
+"At first, most of my evidence for the validity of algorithmic probability was very informal:...
+It corresponded to (and defined more exactly) the idea of Occam's razor-that 'simple' hypotheses are more likely to be correct."
+[67, p.
+79].

-and later again he quotes Andrey Kolmogorov [8, p.
-83]:
+and later again he quotes Andrey Kolmogorov:

-He defined the algorithmic complexity of a string to be the length of the shortest code needed to describe it.
+"He defined the algorithmic complexity of a string to be the length of the shortest code needed to describe it."
+[67, p.
+83].

-Here, 'algorithmic complexity' may be read as 'information content' and 'code' may be read as 'computer program that describes the string', where the computer is conceived, in APT and AIT, as a universal Turing machine.
+Here, 'algorithmic complexity' may be read as 'information content', and 'code' may be read as 'computer program that describes the string', where the computer is conceived, in APT and AIT, as a universal Turing machine.
 The 'shortest code' is shorthand for 'the shortest computer program that describes the string that we have been able to find with the time and computational resources that we have available.'

-E.2 From information compression to probability
+D.2 From information compression to probability

 A simplified version of Solomoff's proposals for deriving a measure of probability from a shortest string is also the SPCM method of calculating the absolute probability of each SP-Multiple-Alignment.
-The calculation of the absolute probability of any SP-Multiple-Alignment is described, with the method of calculating relative probabilities, in Section 5.6.
+That method is described, with the method of calculating relative probabilities, in Section 6.3.12.

-F Finding good matches between two sequences of symbols
+D.3 Finding good matches between two sequences of SP-Symbols

-This appendix, based on part of [95],22 describes the process for finding full matches and good partial matches between two sequences that lies at the heart of the SPCM, and is referenced in Section I.1.
+This appendix, based on part of [82],22 describes the process for finding full matches and good partial matches between two sequences that lies at the heart of the SPCM, and is referenced in Appendix G.1.
 This process was first implemented in SP21, a precursor of SPCM and SP71 that was designed for best-match information retrieval.
 Much of the discussion is couched in those terms.

-F.1 The hit structure
+D.3.1 The hit structure

-Figure 58 illustrates the main concepts introduced in the description that follows.
-In this description, the query and the database are both sequences of atomic symbols, assumed to be characters in the discussion, and the database may be divided into sections such as sentences or paragraphs.
-Here is the process:
+Figure 66 illustrates the main concepts introduced in the description that follows.
+In this description, the query and the database are both sequences of atomic SP-Symbols, assumed to be characters in the discussion, and the database may be divided into sections such as sentences or paragraphs.